SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/blocked-users-assigned-license.md

 # Blocked Users with Assigned Licenses

-{% hint style="information" %}
-Security and Complaince checks for Blocked Users with Assigned Licenses are available in the XXXX plan and above.
-{% endhint %}

 On the Security & Compliance Checks section dashboard, click the **Blocked users with assigned licenses** button to see the report.

 The Blocked Users with Assigned Licenses screen opens, showing a list of all **blocked users that still have licenses assigned** to them.